cyberconcepts/loops/README.txt

   >>> views = loops['views']

-The view space is typically built up with nodes; a node may be a top-level menu that may contain other nodes as menu items:
+The view space is typically built up with nodes; a node may be a top-level menu that may contain other nodes as menu or content items:

   >>> m1 = Node(u'Menu')
   >>> views['m1'] = m1